-13.2 Translation reserve
+11.2 Translation reserve

-The translation reserve comprises all foreign currency differences arising from the translation of the financial statements of foreign operations.
+The translation reserve comprises all foreign currency differences arising from the translation of the financial statements of the Group entities with functional currencies other than RM.

-13.3 Statutory reserve
+11.3 Statutory reserve

 The statutory reserve represents transfer from retained earnings as required by the local regulations in People's Republic of China.